- What’s in your Amber iX app?

 Amber X comes with one HDMI port.
 With the HDMI port, Amber X can display any content onto the connected TV as long as the content itself is supported by Amber X. This type of connection will be the easiest to use.

 If you want to connect to a TV via DLNA network protocol, just give it a try to see which content can be played.

 You can cast media content by clicking on the “Cast” button.
 Your Amber iX will prompt you to choose the TV/Chromecast device to cast to.
 If it cannot find any device but you are very sure that you have a connected device, please double check to make sure that your TV or Chromecast device is in the same local network as your Amber device.

-To manage a previously launched casting task, you can click on the “Cast” button at the upper right corner on the Amber page.
+To manage a previously launched casting task, you can click on the “Cast” button at the upper right corner in the Amber page.

 More features and enhanced UX related to casting are coming later.

 All you need to do is to click on a movie file (from your File explorer view).
-If you share a video with someone else, that person can also watch the video on the go using their Amber iX app.
+If you share a video to someone else, that person can also watch the video on the go using their Amber iX app.

 If you have multiple Amber devices, you can switch to a different Amber device at the top of Amber page by clicking on the drop-down arrow.